 Honors and Awards

-- Two National Tenpin Coach of the Year Awards (2005), (2013)
+- Three NTCA Coach of the Year Awards (2005, 2013, 2017)

 - Five NCAA Team Championships (2004, 2005, 2009, 2013, 2015)

-- Five IBC Women's National Titles (1991, 1995, 1997, 1999, 2001)
+- Five IBC Women's National Championships (1991, 1995, 1997, 1999, 2001)

-- Two IBC Men's National Titles (1990, 1996)
+- Two IBC Men's National Championships (1990, 1996)

-- Seven women bowlers who have been selected to national teams
+- 14 bowlers have been selected to national teams

 Bill Straub has been the head coach for the Nebraska women's bowling team since 1996.
 However, his dedication and commitment to Nebraska bowling runs much deeper, as he coached both the men's and women's teams for over 20 years dating back to when both programs were club sports.

-Under his tenure, the Husker men's and women's teams have combined for 12 national titles in the past 25 years.
+During his tenure, the Husker men's and women's teams have combined for 12 national titles in the past 26 years.
 The Nebraska women's bowling program won national championships in 1991, 1995, 1997, 1999, 2001, 2004, 2005, 2009, 2013 and 2015, while the men's program captured national titles in 1990 and 1996.

-Straub has coached seven bowlers who have been tabbed as the National Tenpin Coaches Association Collegiate Player of the Year, including Kim (Berke) Straub (1992), Diandra (Hyman) Asbaty (2000), Pluhowsky (2001, 2004, 2005), Lindsay Baker (2006), Burgoyne (2007), Cassandra Leuthold (2010) and most recently Liz Kuhlkin in 2015.
-Straub has also coached four bowlers to NTCA Rookie-of-the-Year honors, including Berke, Pluhowsky, Baker and Leuthold.
+Straub has coached seven bowlers who have been tabbed for a total of nine NTCA Collegiate Player-of-the-Year awards, including Kim (Berke) Straub (1992), Diandra (Hyman) Asbaty (2000), Pluhowsky (2001, 2004, 2005), Lindsay Baker (2006), Burgoyne (2007), Leuthold (2010) and most recently Kuhlkin in 2015.
+Straub has also coached four bowlers to NTCA Rookie-of-the-Year honors, including Berke (1989), Pluhowsky (2001), Baker (2005) and Leuthold (2007).

 Straub's bowling history goes far beyond the University of Nebraska.
 A Lincoln native, Straub had an illustrious professional career, both locally and nationally.
-A member of the Nebraska Hall of Fame, Omaha Hall of Fame and the Lincoln Hall of Fame, Straub has gained more honors and titles than any other bowler from the state of Nebraska.
+A member of the Nebraska Bowling Hall of Fame, Omaha Bowling Hall of Fame and the Lincoln Bowling Hall of Fame, Straub has gained more honors and titles than any other bowler from the state of Nebraska.
 His numerous local, state and national titles give proof that his success as a bowler and coach are mirrored by the success of his bowlers.